FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Ablation Study

 \subsection{Component-wise Analysis of Modality Fusion}

-We select LLaMA3-8B as the language model and CLIP as the vision encoder, with Open LLaVA-NeXT as the baseline for comparison.
-Both models are trained on identical datasets comprising 558K pretraining samples and 1M Open LLaVA-NeXT finetuning dataset.
-Experimental results in Table \ref{fig: model component} indicate that each component of our model significantly contributes to overall performance enhancement.
-Specifically, Text-Guided Unified Vision Encoding and Dual-supervised Semantic Mapping notably improve general multimodal tasks.
-We observe that the integration of Dual-supervised Semantic Mapping with Text-Guided Unified Vision Encoding results in a significant performance boost, highlighting the importance of modality alignment and the effectiveness of our Dual-supervised Semantic Mapping design.
-Furthermore, Context-Aware Recursive Alignment Decoding substantially boosts OCR accuracy and effectively reduces hallucinations.
-When integrated collectively, these components enable our model to outperform Open LLaVA-NeXT across more than half of benchmarks, without relying on dynamic resolution techniques.
+We adopt \modelname{}-L architecture to investigate the impact of different components.
+All models are trained on Open-LLaVA-NeXT-1M dataset.
+Results in Table \ref{tab: model component} show that each component contributes to overall performance.
+The integration of Dual-Semantic Mapping with Text-Guided Vision Encoding yields a significant performance boost, underscoring the importance of modality alignment and the effectiveness of our loss design.
+Context-Aware Alignment Decoding substantially improves OCR accuracy and mitigates hallucinations.
+When integrated collectively, our model outperforms the LLaVA-NeXT dynamic resolution baseline while using only half of the vision tokens.